ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/compare-exchange/overview.dotnet.markdown

   in cluster-wide sessions.
 (As of RavenDB version 5.2)

 * **Document Store Operations**
-  You can manage a compare-exchange item as an [operation on the document store](../../../client-api/operations/compare-exchange/put-compare-exchange-value).
+  You can manage a compare-exchange item as an [Operation on the document store](../../../client-api/operations/compare-exchange/put-compare-exchange-value).
   This can be done within or outside of a session (cluster-wide or single-node session).
    * When inside a Cluster-wide session:
-     If the compare-exchange operation fails, the item is not created on any of the nodes.
+     If the session fails, the item is not created on any of the nodes.
    * When inside a Single-node session:
      If the session fails the compare-exchange operation can still succeed
-     because store operations do not rely on the success of the session.
+     because store Operations do not rely on the success of the session.
      You will need to delete the compare-exchange item explicitly if you don't want it to persist.

 * **Cluster-Wide Sessions**